 \subsection{HD 115404 A}

 HD 115404 A (HIP 64797 A; GJ 505 A; TIC 373765355) is a K2.5V (k) star \citep{Gray+2003AJ} at a distance of $d = 10.987 \pm 0.003 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-This star was recently found to host two planet candidates from a combined analysis of HIRES RVs and Hipparcos-Gaia astrometry \citep{Feng+2022ApJS}.
-Though we did not robustly detect either planet here, the inner planet HD~115404~A~b (with $M_{\rm p} \sin i = 30.83 \,{\rm M_\oplus}$ and an orbital period of about 10.5 days) appeared in our \rvsearch\ periodogram of the HIRES residuals as a small peak at 10.4 days.
-We note that we also found a long-term linear trend in the RVs, which may be due to the reflex motion of the giant ($\sim$10.3\,$\rm M_{Jup}$) outer ($P \approx 42\,{\rm yr}$) planet reported by \citet{Feng+2022ApJS}.
+This star was recently suggested to host two planet candidates from a combined analysis of HIRES RVs and Hipparcos-Gaia astrometry \citep{2022ApJS..262...21F}.
+However, the original study reporting these planets does not detail the analysis of the RVs and astrometry for this system specifically.
+We were unable to detect either planet with only 95 RVs from ELODIE, HIRES, and SOPHIE.
+While the astrometry data may be necessary to recover these putative planets, we treat them as disputed planets in this work because the discovery paper does not discuss this system specifically and there have been no subsequent follow-up studies of the system to confirm the planets.